JoelKartchner/PSSFSS.jl/docs/src/manual.md

 [this section](https://docs.julialang.org/en/v1/manual/multi-threading/#man-multithreading) of the Julia documentation for details.
 On Windows I have experienced significant speedups by using the [MKL](https://github.com/JuliaLinearAlgebra/MKL.jl) package.
-On Linux, I find that the `MKL` package actually results in slower execution.
+On Linux, I find that the `MKL` package sometimes actually results in slower execution.
 YMMV.

 You will need a text editor to create Julia scripts that run PSSFSS.
-One of the best for this purpose is [VS Code](https://code.visualstudio.com/), which has extensive support for both editing and running Julia via the [julia-vscode](https://github.com/julia-vscode/julia-vscode) extension.
+One of the best for this purpose is [VS Code](https://code.visualstudio.com/), which has extensive support for editing, running, debugging, and profiling Julia via the [julia-vscode](https://github.com/julia-vscode/julia-vscode) extension.
-Whatever your choice of editor, installation and use of the [JuliaMono](https://cormullion.github.io/pages/2020-07-26-JuliaMono/) fonts is highly recommended.
+Whatever your choice of editor, installation and use of the [JuliaMono](https://juliamono.netlify.app) fonts is highly recommended.
 JuliaMono exploits Julia's support for Unicode fonts and allows one to use standard engineering/mathematical symbols for electromagnetic quantities directly in Julia scripts; symbols such as ϵᵣ, μᵣ, θ, ϕ, and tanδ.